ASKurz/recoding-Hayes-2018/Chapter_07.md

 **And none of this is to serve as a harsh criticism of Andrew Hayes**.
 His text is a fine effort to teach mediation and moderation from a frequentist OLS perspective.
 I’ve benefited tremendously from his work.
 Yet I’d also like to connect his work to some other sensibilities.

-From this perspective, consider this sentence from the text (pp. 259--260):
+Building further, consider this sentence from the text (pp. 259--260):

 > Rather, probing moderation involves ascertaining whether the conditional effect of *X* on *Y* is different from zero at certain specified values of *W* (if using the pick-a-point approach) or exploring where in the distribution of *W* the conditional effect of *X* on *Y* transitions between statistically significant and non-significant (if using the Johnson-Neyman technique).